megasnort/fork-cms-module-elo-rating/README.md

 Comes in: ***The Elo Rating Module for Fork CMS***

+***Note, tested with Fork CMS 3.7.2.
+Should it be incompatible with the newest version of Fork, feel free to do a pull request or just send me a message.
+If I find the time, I will update***

 ## What's inside?
 * Backend actions for organizing your players and games
 * Automated calculation of the Elo ratings